quidphp/project/README.md

 - [src/App/Error.php](src/App/Error.php) - Class for the error route of the app
 - [src/App/Home.php](src/App/Home.php) - Class for the home route of the app
 - [src/Row/User.php](src/Row/User.php) - Class for a row of the user table

+## Known issues
+- On Windows, there are some problems related to creating symlinks.
+- On Windows, you will need to add *lower_case_table_names* = 2 in your database configuration file (my.cnf).
+The table and column names need to be stored in their natural case.

 ## Testing
 **QuidPHP** testsuite can be run by creating a new [QuidPHP/Assert](https://github.com/quidphp/assert) project.